 - Add additional pictures that display your products from all possible angles to help shoppers make a well-informed decision.
 The recommended limit is ten images per product.
 Include different views of the product or images showing the result of the product.

 - Make sure your image shows all parts of the product.
 This way, users can see what's in the package.

 - Additionally, customer pictures from reviews give shoppers confidence in you as a brand.

 - Ensure your product takes up no less than 75% and no more than 90% of the entire image.

 Recommended is to use 80 to 140 characters.
 Do not add promotional text and do not use CAPITAL LETTERS.
-Make sure to include all variant information in titles, including essential keywords for SEO purposes.
+Ensure all variant information in titles, including essential keywords for SEO purposes.

-If a title does not include the following relevant information, Google can reject it: [product name] [brand] [specific information such as size, colour, etc. + keywords].
+If a title does not include the following relevant information, Google can reject it: [product name] [brand] [specific information such as size, color, etc. + keywords].